PallaviR11/Faculty-Data-Engineering-Pipeline/README.md

 * **API Access:** Provides a **FastAPI** server to query and retrieve faculty data via REST endpoints.
 * **Cross-Platform Orchestration**: Includes shell scripts (`.sh` for Linux/macOS and `.ps1` for Windows) to automate the entire pipeline.

+## Pipeline Execution Flow
+The project is structured into four distinct stages:
+* **Ingestion:** Scrapy spiders extract raw data from faculty web pages.
+* **Transformation:** Python logic cleans and normalizes the raw data.
+* **Storage:** The structured data is loaded into a local SQLite database.
+* **Serving:** A FastAPI server exposes the data via REST endpoints.

 ## Project Structure
 ```text
 ├── faculty_scraper/          # Scrapy project root